INTERA-Inc/pyvista-gridder/README.rst

 Installation
 ------------

-The recommended way to install **pvgridder** and all its dependencies is through the Python Package Index:
+The recommended way to install **pyvista-gridder** and all its dependencies is through the Python Package Index:

 .. code:: bash